 When the warm weather arrives, you’ll find Liesl outside as much as possible enjoying anything and everything having to do with the outdoors.
 When the colder weather hits, she’s tinkering in woodworking and light carpentry around the house with her two young daughters right alongside her sporting their Fisher-Price toolbelts.

 LeAnne Rowley is the Communications Manager for the Access to Recovery program.
 She focuses on ATR’s messaging across communication channels and shares the impact ATR makes in the lives of its participants with external and internal partners.
-With over 4 years of marketing and communications experience, she looks forward to supporting the team’s efforts and sharing the diverse stories of those working through recovery.
+With over 4 years of marketing and communications experience, she supports the team’s efforts, sharing the diverse stories of those working through recovery.
 She has had a primary focus on storytelling, content development, social media marketing, and website management, while having also designed and executed several digital and print campaigns during her years in the non-profit sector.
 LeAnne has content expertise in education, mental health, trauma-informed practices, poverty, hunger, housing and homelessness, and the ways in which those subjects intersect.

 LeAnne brings a fresh perspective to the team, contributing to breaking the stigma of substance use disorders and mental health challenges.
 Originally from Louisiana, LeAnne has a B.A. in professional writing from Baylor University and is now working remotely from Little Rock, Arkansas.